 In Romans 8:15, Paul encourages us, “For you have not received the Spirit of bondage again to Fear; but you have received the Spirit of adoption, whereby we cry, Abba, Father.”

-Even when we fail, there is no need for flee or be paralyzed in fear.
-Instead we can run towards God in our time of need with confidence in His mercy and grace.
+Even when we fail, there is no need to flee or be paralyzed in fear.
+Instead, we can run towards God in our time of need with confidence in His mercy and grace.